dayne/mapwrap/README.md

 *Why is that useful?*

-I like simple URLs to remember and hiding my secrets.
-Users do not need to know, and I should have to remember, the path to my mapfiles.
-I hate having to specify `?SERVICE=WMS&REQUEST=GetCapabilities` when doing my sanity check with curl.
+Simpler URLs to remember and hiding of silly details.
+Users do not need to know, and I should not have to remember, the path to mapfiles on the local system.
+Avoid the extra work of having to specify `?SERVICE=WMS&REQUEST=GetCapabilities` when doing a sanity check with curl.

 INSTALL:
 --------

-To use this handy wrapper script you have to setup a few things.
+To use this wrapper script there is a bit of a setup:

 * create an user friendly alias (for your users, not you)